flokk.

 Alhambra and Generalife Gardens

 Book the morning slot (9am) to beat the heat and the crowds.
-Kids respond most to the Alcazaba military towers, where they can climb battlements and spot the city below, so start there before moving i
+Kids respond most to the Alcazaba military towers, where they can climb battlements and spot the city below, so start there before moving into the Nasrid Palaces.

 culture